 Both your new and existing practitioners are counting on you to perfectly record their information in PECOS to keep your insurance payments coming in.
 Any misstep can delay your practice’s reimbursement – and can even result in your practitioner being unable to see Medicare patients at all.

 The problem is that you must master what and why you’re completing each portion of the PECOS version of the CMS Forms 855I and 855R − a major challenge even for seasoned professionals.
 Fortunately, you are not alone in acing the various enrollment requirements essential to your practice’s success and compliance.
 Medicare enrollment applications.

 This is where enrollment expert, Gretchin Heckenlively, CPA, FHFMA, can help.
-On Tuesday, September 29th at 1pm ET, she’ll walk you step-by-step through each part of the PECOS-driven CMS Forms 855I and 855R.
+During her online training, she’ll walk you step-by-step through each part of the PECOS-driven CMS Forms 855I and 855R.
 In only 90 minutes, you’ll receive proven PAGE-BY-PAGE strategies that will help ensure you get it right the first time.

 - Avoid losing revenue from forgotten Medicare submission deadlines

 - Clearly differentiate between enrollment for ordering/referring vs billing for professional services

 - Expedite cashflow, prevent common enrollment form errors when adding and terminating practitioners